ktorio/ktor-documentation/topics/creating_http_apis.md

 </p>
 </microformat>

 In this hands-on, we're going to create an HTTP API using Kotlin and Ktor that can serve as a backend for any application, be it mobile, web, desktop, or even a B2B service.
-We will see how routes are defined and structured, how serialization plugins (formerly known as features) help with simplifying tedious tasks, and how we can test parts of our application both manually and automated.
+We will see how routes are defined and structured, how serialization plugins help with simplifying tedious tasks, and how we can test parts of our application both manually and automated.

 ## What we will build